ThinManager/airgapped_auto_renew_fta/README.md

 If your ThinManager deployment utilizes Redundancy, you will need to execute this script on both the Primary ThinManager Server and the Secondary ThinManager Server, changing the $Rehost_Serial_Number, $Rehost_Product_Key, and $Rehost_Quantity variables accordingly for both.

+It should also be noted that currently an FTA license has a maximum number of REHOSTS of 5.
+You can request increasing this number through Rockwell technical support.
+For testing purposes, you can also request a temporary activation instead of working with production licenses.